ivank/laminar/README.md

 ## The Middleware

 Laminar is built with the concept of nested middleware, that add / modify the context, and execute the next middleware.
-It can also read the response and modify it, "wrapping" the whole request / response execution.
+Each one can also read the response of the previous and modify it, "wrapping" the whole request / response execution.

-Moreover, since its a simple function, the types for the additional context properties will be passed down to the other resolvers.
+Moreover, since a middleware is just a wrapper function, the types for the additional context properties will be passed down to the other resolvers.
 In this example, 'logger' is actually typed properly all the way to the `get('/users/{id}', ({ path, logger })`.

 ```typescript